-With such capabilities, it’s no wonder that 3D printing is most popularly used for rapid prototyping.
+With such capabilities, it’s no wonder 3D printing is most popular for rapid prototyping.
 Presently, about 60% of all 3D-printed parts are made to be used in prototypes.
 But industry observers are surmising a big shift from this “niche” application and a breakout into wider adoption of 3D printing—particularly for various manufacturing applications.

 What’s causing this paradigm shift of 3D printing application from ‘prototyping’ to ‘production’ technology?
-The answer lies in that 3D printing is an additive process, different from the traditional subtractive model followed in manufacturing.
-The latter assumes that raw factory material must be cut, drilled, milled, sheared, or machined off to create a product.
+The answer is that 3D printing is an additive process, different from the traditional subtractive model followed in manufacturing.
+The latter assumes raw factory material must be cut, drilled, milled, sheared, or machined off to create a product.
 But additive manufacturing, using an implement like a 3D printer, will involve creating physical products from scratch.
-There’s considerable potential for 3D printing to improve accuracy, processing time, and waste reduction and management in the manufacturing process.
+There’s considerable potential for 3D printing to improve accuracy, processing time, and waste reduction and management in manufacturing.

-That said, you may be interested in acquiring 3D printers for your own business.
-But before you buy one or you commission a company to make one for you, you should know whether or not it will be of good use in fulfilling your manufacturing requirements.
+You may be interested in acquiring 3D printers for your own business.
+But before you buy one or commission a company to make one for you, you should know whether or not it will be of good use in fulfilling your manufacturing requirements.
 Here are four questions that we feel will help in your decision.